micmejia/bible-dump/NKJV/Jeremiah/Jer 36.md

 It may be that the house of Judah will hear all the adversities which I purpose to bring upon them, that everyone may turn from his evil way, that I may forgive their iniquity and their sin."

 ###### 4
-Then Jeremiah called Baruch the son of Neriah; and Baruch wrote on a scroll of a book, [^a]at the instruction of Jeremiah, all the words of the Lord which He had spoken to him.
+Then Jeremiah called Baruch the son of Neriah; and Baruch wrote on a scroll of a book, at the instruction of Jeremiah, all the words of the Lord which He had spoken to him.

 ###### 5
 And Jeremiah commanded Baruch, saying, "I _am_ confined, I cannot go into the house of the Lord.

 ###### 6
-You go, therefore, and read from the scroll which you have written [^b]at my instruction, the words of the Lord, in the hearing of the people in the Lord's house on the day of fasting.
+You go, therefore, and read from the scroll which you have written at my instruction, the words of the Lord, in the hearing of the people in the Lord's house on the day of fasting.
 And you shall also read them in the hearing of all Judah who come from their cities.

 ###### 7
 It may be that they will present their supplication before the Lord, and everyone will turn from his evil way.
 For great _is_ the anger and the fury that the Lord has pronounced against this people."